intelsmartedgeons/docs/experience-kits/secure-access-service-edge.md

 - The SASE Edge Cluster is typically located on-premises.
 It hosts edge services and applications at the edge location.
 - The SASE POP Cluster sits at the provider network Point of Presence (POP) as usual and has similar capabilities/functionalities as SASE edge cluster offers.
 A typical use case for the POP cluster is to connect and provide secure traffic forwarding between edges via the IPSec tunnel.

-SASE POP cluster centralizes and hosts network security capability in POP data center based on Intel® Smart Edge Open cloud native design methodology and traffics from enterprise edge location get a series of network security services by Service Function Chaining (SFC) when going through POP DC or being forwarded by POP DC servers.
+SASE POP cluster centralizes and hosts network security capability in POP data center based on Intel® Smart Edge cloud native design methodology and traffics from enterprise edge location get a series of network security services by Service Function Chaining (SFC) when going through POP DC or being forwarded by POP DC servers.

 Below is the SASE overall architecture of SASE POP cluster, edge cluster, and SASE cloud cluster.